Communication, Media + Arts

 Description

-The School of Communication, Media & the Arts encourages all Media Studies and Digital Communication majors to experience at least one internship before they graduate, and many majors complete two or three.
-Not only do students gain valuable experience but they receive academic credit for their internship learning experiences.
+The School of Communication, Media & the Arts encourages all Media Studies and Digital Communication majors to experience at least one internship before they graduate.
+Not only do students gain valuable experience, but they also receive academic credit for their internship learning experiences.

-In addition to completing internships at top corporate media outlets, some students choose to focus on community outreach and teacher training opportunities depending on their career goals and personal interests.
-The SHU in Dingle program is an ideal location to experience the many aspects of media and communication training.
+The SHU Dingle program is an ideal location to experience the many aspects of media and communication training.

 THR 299/CIT 213 – Wild Spirits in Theatre and Ritual